Kaidai-type submarine

-The Kaidai-type submarine (海大型潜水艦, Kaidai-gata sensuikan) was a type of first-class submarine operated by the Imperial Japanese Navy (IJN) before and during World War II.
+The Kaidai-type submarine (海大型潜水艦, Kaidai-gata sensuikan) was a type of fleet submarine operated by the Imperial Japanese Navy (IJN) before and during World War II.
 The type name was shortened to Kaigun-shiki Ōgata Sensuikan (海軍式大型潜水艦) Navy Large Type Submarine.

 All Kaidai-class submarines originally had a two-digit boat name, from I-51 onwards.
 On 20 May 1942, all Kaidai submarines added a '1' to their names.
 For example, I-52 became I-152.
 Ships are listed by the three-digit boat name if they had one, two-digit if they were not granted one or left service before 20 May 1942.

 Class variants

 The Kaidai-type submarines were divided into seven classes and two subclasses: